 Prudent Pricing

 As purse strings tighten, home owners are diversifying how and where they shop, and designers are responding with creative offers.
-As shoppers trade down and opt for cheaper product lines in the tough economic climate, brands cannot rely on price as their main differentiator—they will have to work harder to communicate their added value to savvy shoppers.
+Shoppers are trading down and opting for cheaper product lines.

 Ethereal Interiors